algolia/algoliasearch-netlify/docs/schema.md

 ## JSON-LD

 We support a limited set of [JSON-LD](https://json-ld.org/) attributes.
 We expect the JSON-LD structure to follow the https://schema.org/ structure.
+If present, the attributes found in JSON-LD will be taken in priority during the extraction.
 The current list of supported attributes are:
 - `Article` (https://schema.org/Article)
   - `author`